 No special precautions are required if using Lidocaine during breastfeeding, which has been confirmed through extensive medical testing of intravenous infusion and high doses of topical anesthetics specifically for labor pains.
 Still, you should speak with your doctor before using Lidocaine if you are breastfeeding, as the medicine can pass on to breast milk in small amounts.
 It is not considered harmful to the infant, but it’s always best to discuss it with your doctor anyway.

 Other Products to Treat Hemorrhoids During Pregnancy At Home

 Ointments and creams aren’t the only solutions for how to treat hemorrhoids during pregnancy.
-There are numerous other solutions on the market that can bring relief, even while you’re pregnant.
+There are numerous other solutions on the market that can bring relief while you’re pregnant.
+In fact, if you want to avoid medicated options, there are plenty available.
 Let’s take a look at some of these products.

 Doctor Butler’s Pregnancy and Postpartum Spray provides relief and protection for your skin “down there”.
 Instantly soothe any burning with this non-toxic herbal spray.
 Shop Doctor Butler’s perineal spray today.

 Soothe hemorrhoids, reduce inflammation, relieve constipation, and experience relaxation with an Epsom salt soak in warm water.
 Calm your hemorrhoids with Epsom salts from Doctor Butler’s.